jlcanovas/togglAnalyzer/README.md

 I use this repository as a playground to test Toggl API.
+For now it's just a toy project.

 ## Current support